City of Pacifica

 Climate Actions Implemented by the City - February 27, 2023

-The recent February 14th Pacifica Tribune front-page article “Group presses City for progress on climate plan” makes the important point that the City should revisit and update its outdated Climate Action Plan.
+The February 14, 2023 Pacifica Tribune front-page article “Group presses City for progress on climate plan” makes the important point that the City should revisit and update its outdated Climate Action Plan.
 However, the article does not mention two important points related to this topic.

 First, the City Council currently does have the Climate Action Plan Update on its priority workplan.
 Reengaging that effort is scheduled to begin this spring.
 Second, while the article mentions a few actions the City should be taking, it does not mention the many actions the City already has undertaken over the last several years to reduce greenhouse gas emissions and help make Pacifica sustainable.